asifthedev/learnwhatmatter/readme.md

 **Imports:**
 - `Agent`, `Task`, `Crew`, and `Process` are imported from the `crewai` library to define agents, tasks, and their orchestration.
 - `SerperDevTool` and `ScrapeWebsiteTool` are tools from `crewai_tools` for web searching and scraping.
-- `streamlit` is imported to create a simple web interface for user interaction.
 - `os` is used for setting environment variables like API keys.

 **Environment Setup:** The environment variables are set for the OpenAI API and the Serper API, which are used by the tools to access the GPT-4 model and perform web searches.